azmshararsazid/CSCL-Update-Metadata/README.md

 # CSCL-Update-Metadata
-Extracting and Updating CSCL Metadata using Geodatabases
+Extracting and Updating CSCL Metadata of CSCL Geodatabases With the help and guidance of wonderful Matthew Schell, Cristina Sarkissian, and Mohammed Rahman